Spotlight

 Artificial Intelligence (AI) is already reshaping work and working lives.
-Politicians and practitioners alike are lured by bold promise of significant gains in efficiency and productivity, but much less is known about how AI innovation translates into these benefits in practice - and how these benefits can also include new job creation and improved work quality - or where the adoption of these new technologies can go wrong.
+Politicians and practitioners alike are lured by bold promises of significant gains in efficiency and productivity.
+Much less is known about how AI innovation can translate into a wider range of good outcomes - including new job creation and improved work quality - and where the process of adoption can go wrong.

-To meet this challenge, we need a reorientation from just the technical towards the human and social dimensions of this period of technological transformation.
+To meet this challenge, we need a reorientation from just the technical towards the human and social dimensions of this transformation.
 We know that AI adoption is mediated by organisational capabilities and practice, decision-making and resources.
-But little is known about the messy interaction between the individual, firm and ‘system’ level factors that are engaged through the process of AI implementation, how these are experienced, or what unintended consequences there may be.
+But too little is known about the interaction between individual, firm and ‘system’ level factors that are engaged as AI is adopted.

-This project, conducted in partnership with the CIPD, and funded by Innovate UK’s BridgeAI programme, responds to these marked gaps in our understanding about the barriers and enablers of responsible and effective AI adoption.
+This project, conducted in partnership with the CIPD and Warwick Business School, and funded by Innovate UK’s BridgeAI programme, responds to these marked gaps in our understanding about the barriers and enablers of responsible and effective AI adoption.

 Funded by Innovate UK's Bridge AI programme